 D. Wrap-up and Reporting

-Meets with each GRI one week before departure to make sure their paperwork is in order and that they are prepared for departure.
-Submits a brief mid-term and final report with a description of experiences and feedback.
-Submits a final expense claim detailing how the advance for transportation and social events was spent.
+Meets with each GRI one week before departure to make sure that they are prepared for departure.
+Submits a final report with a description of experiences and feedback.
+Submits a final expense claim for arrival transportation ane social event costs.

-Due to the staggered academic calendars of GRIs, there are three available timelines.
-Applicants will be asked to rank their preference, but ultimately the Globalink team will assign successful applicants to a specific category based on the schedule of the GRIs attending the institution.
+Training is provided by Mitacs in April.
+GRIs assigned to a mentor may arrive in May, June, or July, and remain in Canada for approximately three months.
+Applicants will be asked to notify Mitacs of any scheduling conflicts, but ultimately Mitacs will assign GRIs to mentors based on the schedule of the GRIs attending the institution.
 Please alert the Globalink team to any restrictions which may affect your availability.

 - Must have attended the host university for 2 years or more (or is a Globalink Alumni who is now a Canadian graduate student)

-- Applicants should be based at the host university for 80% or more of the summer
+- Must remain in the host city/town for 80% or more of the summer

 - Legally permitted to work off-campus in Canada